 This particular morning meeting followed a familiar routine.
 There was the usual ask for ‘who wants what, who can help with this and that.’
 We’re a familiar group.
 It’s a pleasure being there.

-Today the shout came out … ‘I’d like to speak with the manager of a new office build.’
+Today the shout came out from Mike … ‘I’d like to speak with the manager of a new office build.’

 Mike looks after I.T., he’d been around a while.
 Knew his stuff.

-So, an hour later, the journey back to the office, 20 minutes of reflection, the follow-up as I passed the takeaway and thoughts of dining for the weekend, the Uni., and home …
+So, an hour later, my journey was back to the office, 20 minutes of reflection, the follow-up as I passed the takeaway and thoughts of dining for the weekend, the Uni., and home …

 Same time the following Tuesday, the same old route, Uni, offices, food, all zoned out at 6 am, back again around 10 am.